Cloudxtreme/P2P_CDN/README.md

 # A WebRTC-based P2P CDN Implementation

+You can view this project live at [p2pcdn.herokuapp.com](p2pcdn.herokuapp.com).

 In this readme, we break the code into two sections, one to describe the front-end implementation and one to describe the back-end.